UN Nuclear Watchdog Chief Amano Dies At 72 - UrduPoint

 The longtime Japanese diplomat, who was 72, held the IAEA's top job since December 2009.

-"The secretariat of the International Atomic Energy Agency regrets to inform with deepest sadness of the passing away of Director General Yukiya Amano," the IAEA said in a statement, without saying when he died.
+"The secretariat of the International Atomic Energy Agency regrets to inform with deepest sadness of the passing away of Director General Yukiya Amano," the IAEA said in a statement.

-During his tenure, Amano oversaw the signing of a landmark deal in 2015 between Iran and six major powers -- Britain, China, France, Germany, Russia and the United States -- under which the Islamic republic agreed to curb its nuclear programme in exchange for the lifting of sanctions.

-But international tensions with Iran have been rising since US President Donald Trump unilaterally pulled out of the deal in May 2018.
+It said that Amano died July 18.
+But his family had only informed the IAEA late Sunday, "with the specific request not to disclose it until the family funeral had taken place on 22 July in a quiet atmosphere.